-- h.
-Proposed measures to reduce or control erosion, or other impacts to the earth, if any: - A silt fence and an erosion control seed mix on exposed soils will be utilized as necessary.
+h. developenenteasures to reduce or control erosion, or other impacts to the earth, if any: Silt fence, straw bale barrier, and an erosion control seed mix on exposed soils will be utilized as necessary.

-2. Air
+2. Air [help]

 a.
-What types of emissions to the air would result from the proposal during construction. operation, and maintenance when the project is completed?
+What types of emissions to the air would result from the proposal during construction, operation, and maintenance when the project is completed?
 If any, generally describe and give approximate quantities if known.
-Dust and exhaust from construction equipment during completion of the project.
-Automobile and generally describe.

-Dust and exhaust from construction equipment during completion of the project.
-Automobile and commercial truck exhaust common to an industrial park will be present after project completion. b.
+General emissions from construction equipment and traffic during construction.
+Post construction emissions from vehicles entering and exiting the storage facility.

+b.
 Are there any off-site sources of emissions or odor that may affect your proposal?
+If so, generally describe.

+Emissions from traffic on the adjacent roadways. may affect this property.

-If so, c.
-Proposed measures to reduce or control emissions or other impacts to air, if any: Dust control will be performed and construction limited to daylight hours
+c.
+Proposed measures to reduce or control emissions or other impacts to air, if any: None.

-Noné known.

-3. Water
+3. Water [help]

 - a.
-Surface Water: - Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
+Surface Water: [help] - 1) Is there any surface water body on or in the immediate vicinity of the site (including year-round and seasonal streams, saltwater, lakes, ponds, wetlands)?
 If yes, describe type and provide names.
 If appropriate, state what stream or river it flows into.

+There is no surface water in the vicinity of this site.

-None. - 2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
+2) Will the project require any work over, in, or adjacent to (within 200 feet) the described waters?
 If yes, please describe and attach available plans.

-N/A - 3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
+3) Estimate the amount of fill and dredge material that would be placed in or removed from surface water or wetlands and indicate the area of the site that would be affected.
 Indicate the source of fill material.